 A little girl with a big personality narrates the basics of writing a story from coming up with an idea to knowing your audience, thinking of titles, problems and solutions, endings, revising, and publishing including an author section, drawings, and cover art.
 Not only that, she even suggests how to sell your book.
 (This involves friendly persuasion or, if that doesn’t work, tying someone to a chair.)

-Picture Books Showing the Writer’s Life and Getting Published
+Picture Books Showing the Writer’s Life & Getting Published

 My Worst Book Ever! by Allan Ahlberg, illustrated by Bruce Ingman